beachfront/beachfront-io-ios-sdk/README.md

 ###Instructions###
 Once you've performed the required [[Xcode Project Setup]], you can display an Beachfront.IO In-Feed ads in your app by the following steps:

-1. Create or sign into your [Beachfront.IO account](http://platform.beachfront.io/en/login/) and retrieve the Beachfront.IO app ID and Beachfront.IO Ad Unit IDs for your app.
+1. Create or sign into your [Beachfront.IO account](http://platform.beachfront.io/en/login/) and retrieve the Beachfront.IO app ID for your app.
 For help, see [Beachfront.IO FAQ](http://beachfront.io/faq/).
-2. Add code that runs on app launch to configure Beachfront.IO with your app ID and Ad Unit ID.
+2. Add code that runs on app launch to configure Beachfront.IO with your app ID.
 3. Add code to retrieve an `BFPrerollView` object, and insert it into your native user interface placement.
 4. Insert a sponsored content indicator into your placement.
 5. Ensure that the native ad will pause and resume properly.